duderstadt-lab/mars-docs/tutorials/scripting.md

 The files accompanying the tutorials, such as an example dataset, can be found in the [git tutorials repository](https://github.com/duderstadt-lab/mars-tutorials).

 * [Introduction to groovy scripting](introduction-to-groovy-scripting)
-  _Skill level: Intermediate._ Learn how to access and perform basic operations with MoleculeArchives.
+  _Skill level: Intermediate._ Learn how to access and perform basic operations with Molecule Archives.
 * [Advanced groovy scripting](advanced-groovy-scripting)
-  _Skill level: Advanced._ Learn advanced approaches to filter, collect, and report characteristics of MoleculeArchive records.
+  _Skill level: Advanced._ Learn advanced approaches to filter, collect, and report characteristics of Molecule Archive records.
 * [MarsTable tutorial](marstable)
   _Skill level: Intermediate._ Learn how to use scripts to build and edit a fully customizable MarsTable.